 High Performance :: MALE U14 HPP REGISTRATION

-While development is still the primary objective of the Under 14 division, the program does also include the selection of twenty players to represent Nova Scotia in the Under 14 Division as part of the Atlantic Challenge Cup, hosted annually in Moncton, New Brunswick.
+While development is still the primary objective of the Under-14 division, the program does also include the selection of twenty players to represent Nova Scotia in the Under-14 Division as part of the Atlantic Challenge Cup, hosted annually by Hockey Canada’s Atlantic Regional Centre in Moncton, New Brunswick.

 For the past ten years, Hockey Nova Scotia’s High Performance Program has grown to include male players aged 13 to 16 while the female divisions now include players aged 13 to 17.
 The Program has become very successful and is highly respected as a vehicle to assist players in advancing to Regional and National High Performance Programs.

 The Nova Scotia High Performance Program has provided a unique opportunity to many players who have advanced within Hockey Canada National Programs.
 Some of the many players who have participated in Nova Scotia’s High Performance Program include: